 Donella Meadows Leadership Fellows Program, 2007-2008

-- “Valuation of Renewable and Distributed Resources,” 2007, Electric Power Research Institute, publication pending.
+- “Valuation of Renewable and Distributed Resources,” 2007, Electric Power Research Institute.

 - “Can Wind be a ‘Firm’ Resource?
 A North Carolina Case Study,” 2005, Duke Environmental Law and Policy Forum Journal.